New Year’s Resolution Mistake 5: Copying an Ill-Fitting Routine

-I’m introducing cold showers every morning, some days i’ve had poor sleep and i’m NOT in the mood for cold.
+I’m introducing cold showers every morning, some days I’ve had poor sleep and I’m not in the mood for cold.
 I give myself that day knowing I can get straight back on it tomorrow.
 Don’t treat 100% success as the baseline.

-Be PROUD every day you achieve it, not annoyed every day you don’t.
+Be proud every day you achieve it, not annoyed every day you don’t.

-New Years Resolution Mistake 7.
-Self-Limiting Thoughts.
+New Year’s Resolution Mistake 7: Self-Limiting Thoughts.

 If you feel like you can’t succeed, think of someone who has what you want.
 How would they act in the situation you are in?
 Sometimes the negative thoughts come from others who feel the need to put you down, that says way more about them than it does about you.

 They could feel threatened, realise they need to take action themselves.
 They don’t really mean to put you down, they are normally angry at themselves.
 If it’s a friend or family member, simply say “Doing this is important to me.
-I would appreciate if you would respect it.”
+I would appreciate if you would respect that.”

-New Years Resolution Mistake 8.
-No Plan B
+New Year’s Resolution Mistake 8: No Plan B

 Healthy Eating?
-If you have to get lunch in town, do you know how to be healthy?
+If you have to get lunch in town, do you know how to choose healthy foods?
 You’re eating out with friends and they want to go to Burger King, what’s the plan?
 Make sure you have a Plan B ready, as eventually you’ll need it.

-New Years Resolution Mistake 9.
-Turning Slip-ups into Give-ups
+New Year’s Resolution Mistake 9: Turning Slip-ups into Give-ups

 If you can remember the acronym H.A.L.T.
 Willpower is especially weak when you are Hungry, Angry, Lonely or Tired.
 Be aware of slip-ups in these four states and plan to overcome them, or reduce the time spent experiencing them.

-The new habit is something you are LEARNING so in the same way as anything else worth doing it will come with MISTAKES.
+The new habit is something you are learning so in the same way as anything else worth doing it will come with mistakes.
 If you slip up on your diet and catch yourself eating unhealthy food, don’t just give in.

 - Know that you can get back on track if you want to.

-You can turn every slip-up into a LESSON.
-Analyse WHY you failed, and PLAN so it doesn’t happen again.
+You can turn every slip-up into a lesson.
+Analyse why you failed, and plan so it doesn’t happen again.